 This article walks you through the steps to enable Microsoft Azure AD Application Proxy for your cloud directory in Azure AD.

-If you're unfamiliar with what Application Proxy can help you do, learn more about How to provide secure remote access to on-premises applications.
+If you're not yet aware of the security and productivity benefits Application Proxy brings to your organization, learn more about How to provide secure remote access to on-premises applications.

 Application Proxy prerequisites